 South African Team

 Professor Bilkish Cassim

-Associate Professor/Chief Specialist and Head of Geriatrics at the University of KwaZulu-Natal and Inkosi Albert Luthuli Central Hospital in Durban, South Africa.
+Principal Investigator – Associate Professor/Chief Specialist and Head of Geriatrics at the University of KwaZulu-Natal and Inkosi Albert Luthuli Central Hospital in Durban, South Africa.
 Prof Cassim has both a clinical and research interest in osteoporosis and is an executive member of the National Osteoporosis Foundation of South Africa.

-Deputy, South Africa Specialist rheumatologist and Head Clinical Unit of the Department of Rheumatology at the University of Kwazulu-Natal.
+Deputy, South Africa Specialist rheumatologist based in Kwazulu-Natal.
 Dr Paruk is also an executive member of National Osteoporosis Foundation of South Africa.

 Orthopaedic expert Adjunct Professor of Orthopaedics University of Witwatersrand.
 Orthopaedic Spine Surgeon and researcher.